 Funding Application Form

-- Before you apply, review the funding criteria on the other tab of this page.
-Based on the donations we’ve received so far, this year’s grants will be up to $4000 dollars.
+- Before you apply, review the funding priorities on the other tab of this page.

-- If you received money from Groundswell last year, click here and fill in the report form before applying again.
+- If you received money from Groundswell last year, fill in the report form before applying again.

-- Once you have all your documents ready for submission, it is time to fill in the form below and upload all your documents.
-Submit your application form, budget, reference letters and supporting materials all at the same time.
-Wait until you are ready with all your materials.
+- When you are finished, fill in the form below and submit: application form, budget, reference letters and supporting materials all at the same time.
+Wait until you are ready with all your materials before you submit.

-- Groups led by the communities they are organizing; specifically, people most directly affected by oppression.
+- Groups led by the communities they are organizing; specifically, folks who are most directly affected by oppression.

-- Transformative work that seeks to confront the root causes of oppression rather than just finding temporary solutions.
+- Transformative work that seeks to confront the root causes of oppression and work toward lasting change.